kingborehaha/Elden-Ring-Spirit-Battler/README.md

 ## Elden Ring Spirit Battler is a tool to set up custom encounters in Elden Ring via spirit ash summons.
 - Summon vs summon.
-Watch them fight as a bystander
+Watch them fight as a bystander.
 - Player vs summon.
-Set up an encounter to defeat
+Set up an encounter to defeat.
 - Free for All.
-Somebody will win, might even be you
+Somebody will win.
+Might even be you!
 - Custom Spirit Ash.
-You ever want to summon 10 Radahns?
-- Whatever you want!
+Malenia too hard?
+Just summon 10 Radahns.

 ## Features
 - Customize entire fights with any enemy you want, up to 10 enemies at once